Gerontion: Other prominent lines

 The phrase "wilderness of mirrors" from the poem has been borrowed by many other writers and artists.
-It has been used as the title of plays by Van Badham and Charles Evered, of novels by Max Frisch, and of albums by bands such as Waysted.
+It has been used as the title of plays by Van Badham and Charles Evered, of novels by Max Frisch, and of albums by bands such as Waysted and The Black Angels.
 Rock singer Fish entitled his first solo album Vigil in a Wilderness of Mirrors.

 Some commentators believe that James Jesus Angleton took the phrase from this poem when he described the confusion and strange loops of espionage and counter-intelligence, such as the Double-Cross System, as a "wilderness of mirrors".
 It thence entered and has since become commonplace in the vocabulary of writers of spy novels or of popular historical writing about espionage.
 It was the title of an episode of the television series JAG where the protagonist is subjected to disinformation.

 Another prominent line in the poem, "In depraved May, dogwood and chestnut, flowering judas/To be eaten, to be divided, to be drunk", is the origin of the title of Katherine Anne Porter's first collection of short stories, Flowering Judas and Other Stories (1930).